-At the Annual Meeting, you will be asked to elect certain directors, approve the 2002 Employee Stock Purchase Plan and ratify the reappointment of our independent auditors.
+At the Annual Meeting, you will be asked to elect certain directors, approve a proposal to combine our two classes of Common Stock into a single class of Common Stock, approve a proposal to adopt the 2002 Employee Stock Purchase Plan and ratify the reappointment of our independent auditors.
 Each of these items is fully described in the attached Proxy Statement.
 There also will be an opportunity for you to ask questions about our business.